B1-B2 Visa For USA – Complete Guide

 Bring a letter of employment from your company and pay stubs from the past three months.

-Bring evidence of your firm position and compensation and an invitation letter(s) from USA Clients
+Bring evidence of your firm position and compensation.

-Carry copies of your relative’s immigration documents like a Green Card, naturalization certificate, valid visa, etc.
+Bring copies of your relative’s immigration documents (e.g. Green Card, naturalization certificate, valid visa, sponsor letter, etc).

-If you have lived in the USA, provide evidence of your immigration or visa status.
+If you have previously resided in the United States, you must provide detailed information and evidence of your immigration or visa status.

-Apart from the documents stated above if you desire to travel to the United States for health reasons, you will need to provide additional documents:
+In addition to the documents stated above and others the consular officer may require, you should be prepared to produce the following documentation if you desire to travel to the United States for health reasons:

 • Physician’s diagnosis of the medical condition